-This proposal involves an amendment to Standard 1.4.2 to correct the current anomaly by restoring the common understanding of the effect of Clause 2 (2) in Standard 1.4.2 which currently states:
+This Proposal involved an amendment to Standard 1.4.2 to correct an anomaly by restoring the common understanding of the effect of clause 2 (2) in Standard 1.4.2 which currently states:

-'In an MRL for a chemical is not listed in this standard there must be no detectable residue of that chemical in that food '
+If an MRL for a chemical is not listed in this standard there must be no detectable residue of that chemical in that food.

-If an amendment to Standard 1.4.2 to restore the intended effect is not made this may place Australian and New Zealand consumers at risk of having an undesirable chemical in the food supply which has not been thoroughly assessed for its safety (including a rigorous toxicological assessment) under the current registration requirements for agricultural and veterinary chemicals in Australia.
+If an amendment to Standard 1.4.2 to restore the intended effect was not made, this may have placed Australian and New Zealand consumers at risk of having an undesirable chemical in the food supply which has not been thoroughly assessed for its safety (including a rigorous toxicological assessment) under the current registration requirements for agricultural and veterinary chemicals in Australia.